unit-io/unitdb/README.md

 ### Iterating over items
 Use the DB.Items() function which returns a new instance of ItemIterator.
-Specify topic to retrives values and use last parameter to specify duration or specify number of recent messages to retreive from the topic. for example, "last=1h" retrieves messsages from tracedb stored in last 1 hour, or "last=100" to retreives last 100 messages from the tracedb:
+Specify topic to retrieves values and use last parameter to specify duration or specify number of recent messages to retrieve from the topic. for example, "last=1h" retrieves messages from tracedb stored in last 1 hour, or "last=100" to retrieves last 100 messages from the tracedb:

 ```

 	func print(topic []byte, db *tracedb.DB) {
 		// topic -> "unit8.b.b1?last=1h"
 		it, err := db.Items(&tracedb.Query{Topic: topic})
 		if err != nil {
 			log.Fatal(err)
 			return
 	}
 	for it.First(); it.Valid(); it.Next() {
 		err := it.Error()